-The Company carried out a sensitivity analysis in relation to investments impairment tests conducted as at 31 December 2022, in order to determine how much the selected parameters applied in the model could be changed.
+The Company carried out a sensitivity analysis in relation to investments impairment tests conducted as at 31 December 2023, in order to determine how much the selected parameters applied in the model could be changed.

 Such sensitivity analysis examined the impact of changes in the applied:

-nominal discount rate applied for the residual period, i.e. cash flows generated after 2027;

-compound annual growth rate of free cash flow changes over the forecast period, i.e. during 2023 to 2027;
+- nominal discount rate applied for the residual period, i.e. cash flows generated after 2028; - compound annual growth rate of free cash flow changes over the forecast period, i.e. during 2024 to 2028;

-No impairment was recognized with respect to any of investments in subsidiaries except for companies Asseco Central Europe Magyarország and CEIT as at 31 December 2022 and 31 December 2021.
+No impairment was recognized with respect to any of investments in subsidiaries as at 31 December 2023.
+The Company recognized impairment in subsidiaries Asseco Central Europe Magyarország and CEIT as at 31 December 2022.